America's Deep South

 This morning, begin your journey to Nashville by coach.
 Along the way, you take a detour to the Jack Daniel's Distillery for a tour and a look at how this iconic beverage is made.
-From there, continue on your journey towards Nashville, arriving in late afternoon and check into the Holiday Inn Express Downtown, which boasts an enviable location right in the heart of Nashville.
+From there, continue on your journey towards Nashville, arriving late afternoon, and check into the Gaylord Opryland Hotel.

-Tonight is at leisure, so perhaps you may like to visit one of the many live music venues and bars located around the city?
+Tonight is at leisure, and you may like to visit one of the many live music venues and bars located around the city.
 Nashville is famed for its live music scene, and there is no better way to get a taste of its musical heritage than an evening of live entertainment.